There are more than 12,000 species of wildflowers in Western Australia, of which more than 60 percent are found nowhere else in the world.

 Reynoldson Reserve Wildflower Festival

-The 15th annual Reynoldson Reserve Wildflower Festival will be held from 30th October to 1st November at ‘The Station’ in Wongan Hills, about 185 kilometres northeast of Perth.
-The three-day program includes bus tours to spot wildflowers, horticulture talks, wildflower displays, a welcome sundowner, big breakfast, market stalls, Devonshire teas, art displays, vintage car show and demonstrations.
+The 16th annual Reynoldson Reserve Wildflower Festival will be held in late October at ‘The Station’ in Wongan Hills, about 185 kilometres northeast of Perth.
+The three-day program includes bus tours to spot wildflowers, horticulture talks, wildflower displays, a welcome sundowner, big breakfast, market stalls, Devonshire teas, art displays, vintage car show, and demonstrations.

 There are several one-day and multi-day tours into wildflower country departing Perth with Casey Australia Tours, Villa Tours and Adams.
 For those preferring smaller and intimate tour groups (maximum of six people), Luxury Outback Tours offers a one-day tour into wildflower country and a seven-day tour from Perth to Katanning, Esperance, Hopetoun and Bremer Bay.